Reptil: Fictional character biography

-With the help of Baron Von Blitzschlag attaching a device to increase Humbertos's dinosaur empathy, the team locates Stegron.
+With the help of Baron Von Blitzschlag, who creates a device to enhance Reptil's powers, the team locates Stegron.
 When discovering that he and his dinosaur herd are going to attack a S.H.I.E.L.D. base in South Dakota, Tigra's group intercepts them.
-However, Stegron took control of Komodo's mind and told her to attack her teammates.
+However, Stegron controls Komodo's mind and told her to attack her teammates.
 Reptil acts hot-headed during the fight and attacks Stegron, but is beaten down.
 Stegron and his dinosaur herd escape.
-Reptil suffers a mild concussion and Dr. Cooper tells him that his rash behavior allowed Stegron to escape, and he endangered the lives of his teammates.
-Tigra speaks to Dr. Cooper in private and asks her to give Humberto one more chance to go out on the field.
+Reptil suffers a mild concussion and Valerie Cooper tells him that his rash behavior allowed Stegron to escape, and he endangered the lives of his teammates.
+Tigra speaks to Cooper in private and asks her to give Humberto one more chance to go out on the field.
 Valerie tells Tigra that if Reptil messes up, then his career with the Initiative will be over.
 Tigra speaks to Humberto a few days later and reminds him to stay balanced and not to overcommit.
 She tells him that everyone has problems and that he is lucky enough to be in a position to learn from other's mistakes and his own.

 When Stegron attacked another S.H.I.E.L.D. base in Wyoming, his force of dinosaurs was taken down by a combination of good teamwork and Reptil's abilities.
-It turns out that Stegron was attacking various S.H.I.E.L.D. bases to locate Moon-Boy (who had been captured from the Savage Land).
-Stegron was only targeting Moon-Boy so that he could gain control of Devil Dinosaur.
+It turns out that Stegron was attacking various S.H.I.E.L.D. bases to capture Moon-Boy and gain control of Devil Dinosaur.
 Reptil tells Tigra that Moon-Boy is innocent and does not deserve this.
 Tigra tells him they probably can do something for this, but he has to make a tough choice.
 She tells the S.H.I.E.L.D. scientists and agents that Moon-Boy was eaten by one of the dinosaurs, and Reptil was sent home because he just got in the way and was completely useless.

-In reality, Reptil managed to fly out with Moonboy and take him back to his home to Nevada.
-Tigra meets Humberto there and they are soon greeted by Ka-Zar and his pet smilodon Zabu.
+In reality, Reptil managed to fly out with Moon-Boy and take him back to his home to Nevada.
+Tigra meets Humberto there and they are soon greeted by Ka-Zar and his pet Smilodon Zabu.
 Ka-Zar thanks Tigra and Reptil for bringing Moon-Boy back to him safely and invites Reptil to take Moon-Boy back to the Savage Land.
 After Moon-Boy is reunited with Devil Dinosaur, Ka-Zar tells Reptil that he will help him find his parents.